Frederick Yeates Hurlstone: Life

-Hurlstone was born in London in 1800, the eldest son by his second marriage of Thomas Y. Hurlstone, one of the proprietors of The Morning Chronicle (his great-uncle, Richard Hurleston, was a student of Joseph Wright of Derby).
+Frederick Yeates Hurlstone was born in London on 6 December 1800, the eldest son by his second marriage of Thomas Y. Hurlstone, one of the proprietors of The Morning Chronicle (his great-uncle, Richard Hurleston, was a student of Joseph Wright of Derby).
 He began life in the office of his father's journal, but, while still very young, became a pupil of Sir William Beechey, afterwards studying under Sir Thomas Lawrence, and Benjamin Haydon.

 His first paid work was an altar-piece, painted in 1816, for which he received 20 pounds.
 In 1820 he was admitted as a student of the Royal Academy, where in 1822 he gained the silver medal for the best copy made in the school of painting, and in 1823 the gold medal for historical painting, the subject being The Contention between the Archangel Michael and Satan for the Body of Moses.
 He first exhibited in 1821, sending to the Royal Academy Le Malade Imaginaire and to the British Institution a View near Windsor.
 These were followed at the Academy in 1822 by The Return of the Prodigal Son and a portrait, in 1823 by five portraits, and in 1824 by his Archangel Michael and some more portraits.